kaienlin/CS-note/docs/index.md

 The documentation in this site is for:

-+ organize my knowledge more structurally
++ organize my knowledge better
 + create a better view of what I have learned

 ## [Courses](./courses/index.md)